jundalisay/sp/content/en/research/ancient/babylonian/gilgamesh/tablet-07.md

 'Let Enkidu	die, but Gilgamesh must live.'

-Then Enlil became angry at Shamash: 'you are responsible because you traveled daily with them as theirfriend!"'
+Then Enlil became angry at Shamash: 'you are responsible because you traveled daily with them as their friend!"'

 Enkidu was lying sick in front of Gilgamesh.